-Assistant Deputy Commissioner Crystal Yates: A 22-year PFD veteran, Yates is the first African-American woman promoted to paramedic chief.
+Deputy Commissioner Crystal Yates (Retired): A 22-year PFD veteran, Yates is the first African-American woman promoted to paramedic chief.
 She became an assistant deputy commissioner in 2017 and is currently the highest-ranking uniformed woman in the department.
-She has two adult children.

 Lt.
-Lisa DeSamour: Lisa A. DeSamour was appointed January 5th 2005 and assigned to Engine 11 out of the academy.
+Lisa DeSamour: Lt.
+DeSamour was appointed January 5th 2005 and assigned to Engine 11 out of the academy.
 She was transferred in 2006 to Engine 45.
 In 2015, she joined the Fire Prevention Division.
 She was promoted to Lieutenant in November 2019.
-She currently works in the Fire Prevention Division.
+Now assigned to planning, Car 4.

 Paramedic Colleen Andrejczak: With 31 years on the job, Andrejczak is the Fire Department’s longest-tenured female paramedic and was part of the city’s first all-female ambulance crew from 1997 to 2001.
 A pair of shoes she wore as part of her PFD uniform have been donated to an upcoming exhibit at Temple University’s Shoe Museum called “Shoes of Those Who Serve.”

 Firefighter Karen McLaughlin: Because of her background as a personal trainer, McLaughlin was asked to join the staff of the Fire Academy to help recruits get into shape.
-After working as an instructor for Class 194, she became the coordinator of physical training for Class 195 – the first woman to serve in that role for a firefighter cadet class.
+After working as an instructor for Class 194, she became the coordinator of physical training for Class 195.
 McLaughlin joined the PFD in 2014 and previously worked at two engine companies.

 Deputy Chief Diane Schweizer: Schweizer was the first woman ever to serve as a deputy commissioner, and as a paramedic she became the PFD’s first-ever female chief.
 With 25 years on the job, she remains the only female deputy chief in the field today.

-Battalion Chief Linda Long: Long became Philadelphia’s first female fire chief in 2017.
-She first worked in EMS — eventually being promoted to paramedic chief — before returning to the Fire Academy as a 39-year-old firefighter recruit.
+Battalion Chief Linda Long (Retired): Long became Philadelphia’s first female fire chief in 2017.
+She first worked in EMS — eventually being promoted to paramedic captain — before returning to the Fire Academy as a 39-year-old firefighter recruit.
 Long, a mom and grandmom, rose through the ranks and now oversees Battalion 9 in Germantown.
 She now works as a Battalion Chief in the Fire Communications Center.